AI Advantage Framework: Step 3

-Multi-team approval workflows
+Multi-team approval and review workflows

 AI-supported release or intake workflows